ZeinabAbdelahadDonia/Habitable-Planets-Data-Science-Project-on-NASA-Dataset/README.md

 ExoplanetsandHabitability.pptx: This powerpoint presentation is how we presented and communicated our insights and findings from the data in an engaging and professional manner.

-Exoplanets.csv: The dataset file containing exoplanet data.
+Exoplanets.rar: Contains the dataset file containing exoplanet data.

 ExoplanetsClean.csv: The dataset file containing exoplanet data after cleaning.